linode/manager/docs/development-guide/02-component-structure.md

 - Use absolute imports, e.g. `import { queryClient } from 'src/queries/base'`.
 - Methods from the api-v4 package should be imported from `@linode/api-v4/lib/..`.

+#### Composition

+When building a large component, it is recommended to break it down and avoid writing several components within the same file.
+It improves readability and testability.
+Components should in most cases come with their own unit test, although they can be skipped if an e2e suite is covering the functionality.
+Utilities should almost always feature a unit test.

 #### Styles

 - With the transition to MUI v5, the [`styled`](https://mui.com/system/styled/) API, along with the [`sx` prop](https://mui.com/system/getting-started/the-sx-prop/), is the preferred way to specify component-specific styles.
-  - Component-specific styles may be defined at the end of the component file or in a dedicated file, named `ComponentName.styles.tsx`.
+  - Component-specific styles may be defined at the end of the component file or in a dedicated file, named `ComponentName.styles.ts`.
   - Component files longer than 100 lines must have these styles defined in a dedicated file.

+##### Styled Components
+- The `label` property in the `styled` API is used to provide a unique identifier for the component when it is being styled.
+This can be useful when debugging a large codebase, as it can help identify which component the style is being applied to.
+For example, if you have multiple instances of the `StyledH1` component, the `label` property can help you identify which instance is being styled in the browser's developer tools.
+- There are cases where you don't want the prop to be forwarded to the DOM element, so we've provided a helper `omittedProps` to assist in these cases.
+It is the responsibility of the developer to check for any console error in case non-semantic props make their way to the dom.
+It is usually more clear when a component

 #### Types and Interfaces